 The universal genius from the little town of Vinci, Leonardo, lived in Milan for 17 years, employed by the local ruler Ludovico Sforza.
-Although many would associate Leonardo with paintings (as well as his drawings of helicopters and war machines) there are only about 15 paintings left.
+Many would associate Leonardo with paintings (as well as his drawings of helicopters and war machines).
+However, there are only about 15 paintings left.
 On the other hand, two of them are the two most famous paintings in the world.
 The most famous is Mona Lisa (La Gioconda).
 The other is the fresco inside the dining hall at this convent in Milan.

 Due to their popularity neither is easy to visit.
 I was able to have a close look at Mona Lisa at the Louvre Museum in Paris years ago, and was rather disappointed.
-This time I failed to get an ordinary museum ticket which had to be booked three months ahead and we had to settle with a guided group tour.
-That tour was by no means disappointing, it was actually very good, as described in my blog entry from Milan (coming up).
+This time I failed to get an ordinary museum ticket.
+One has to book it three months ahead.
+Consequently we had to settle with a guided group tour.
+That tour was by no means disappointing.
+It was actually very good, as described in my entry from Milan (coming up).
 The highlight was however “The Last Supper”.

 Leonardo’s painting is amazing in several ways.

-First of all it is fascinating to notice how the fresco’s perspective is a continuation of the rectangular room it is painted in, how the lighting is adapted to the windows in the refectory, how well balanced the grouping of the disciples are, how well Judas is incorporated, how the facial expressions of the disciples are portrayed, how Jesus’ traditional halo is replaced by the window.
+First of all it is fascinating to notice how the fresco’s perspective is a continuation of the rectangular room it is painted in.
+Likewise, it is interesting how the lighting adapts to the windows in the refectory, and how well balanced the grouping of the disciples are.
+We may study how well Judas incorporates into the picture, the facial expressions of the disciples, and also how Jesus’ traditional halo takes the shape of a window.
 And so on.

 Second, it is kind of striking that it has survived for so many years.
-The artist experimented with the mural painting technique in such a way that it starting to deteriotate after a few years.
+The artist experimented with the mural painting technique in such a way that it starting to deteriorate after a few years.
 Later on it survived being used as a shooting range for Napoleon’s soldiers and WW2 bombing.
-Furthermore, as the picture above shows, the feet of Jesus Christ were even removed from the painting to allow the construction of a door into the next room.
+Furthermore, someone removed the feet of Jesus Christ on the painting to allow the construction of a door into the next room.